stefan22/bootstrap-challenge/README.md

 #bootstrap-challenge

-a CSS framework for the CSS challenged - unlike me :)
+a CSS framework for the CSS challenged - not me :)

-##Single page site with bootstrap
+###Single page site with bootstrap